 The process is very simple.
 You have a detailed explanation in this tutorial.
 Note that you will have to choose the payment gateways that work best for you.
-You will also find a lot of information on the internet in regards to the advantages and disadvantages of each payment gateway.
+You will also find a lot of information on the internet regarding the advantages and disadvantages of each payment gateway.

 13. Discount based on selected store currency

-All the shop owner needs is to make profit.
+All the shop owner needs is to make a profit.
 Therefore, even the little details count.
-Depending on the location from which your customer is buying from, you can gain or lose money in the conversion process.
+Depending on the location from which your customer is buying, you can gain or lose money in the conversion process.
 That is why you can persuade the customer to purchase with the currency that is convenient for you by offering him an incentive.

 a) What are the pros and cons of offering store currency discounts?

-Convenient for the seller: As a shop owner, it helps you stay in your profit margin without the fear of losing a lot of money due to a conversion.
+Convenient for the seller: As a shop owner, it helps you stay within your profit margin without the fear of losing a lot of money due to a conversion.